All Unearthed Arcana Playtests in 2026 (An Updated List)

 The updated subclasses include the Knowledge Domain Cleric, Purple Dragon Knight Fighter and Bladesinger Wizard.
 Each has received significant mechanical and thematic revisions.
 The Knowledge Cleric now features a telepathy-based Unfettered Mind ability and more powerful spellcasting via Mind Magic.
 The Purple Dragon Knight gains a psionically bonded amethyst dragon hatchling companion, which grows in size and power over time.
 The Bladesinger gains access to improved weapon casting abilities, using Intelligence for attack rolls and a reworked Bladesong feature that includes mobility, defense and offensive boosts.

-The five new subclasses features in this UA are the College of the Moon Bard, Oath of the Noble Genies Paladin, Winter Walker Ranger, Scion of the Three Rogue and Spellfire Sorcery Sorcerer.
+The five new subclasses features in this UA are the College of the Moon Bard, Oath of the Noble Genies Paladin, Winter Walker Ranger, Scion of the Three Rogue and Spellfire Sorcerer.
 These subclasses draw from iconic Forgotten Realms settings such as Icewind Dale, the Moonshae Isles and Baldur’s Gate.
 Highlights include the Spellfire Sorcerer’s radiant burst abilities and magic absorption, the Scion of the Three Rogue’s connection to the Dead Three gods, and the Winter Walker’s cold-based defenses and ice form.
 All eight of the subclasses will appear in the Forgotten Realms Player’s Guide, which is slated for release in November 2025.

 What Unearthed Arcana playtests were published in 2024?